m86194/tande-presentations/2019-01-28-tips-and-tricks/README.md

 }
 ```

-Spring Boot looks in **17** different places to resolve `@Value`.
+Spring Boot looks in **17** different places to resolve `@Value`!

 For most purposes a property file available as `/config/application.properties` in the classpath is sufficient.
-(For values not available until runtime, see Launchers later)
+For values not available until runtime, see Launchers later.

 ```properties
 ...